 Canmore Mayor John Borrowman, Banff Mayor Karen Sorensen, and Banff Cochrane MLA Cameron Westhead brought representatives together from area municipalities, Parks Canada, and the Government of Alberta to form a Roundtable on Human Wildlife Coexistence.
 Throughout the fall of 2017, they met to develop a pdf terms of reference (481 KB) for a larger initiative to focus on processes and options to reduce human-wildlife conflict in the Bow Valley.

-In November 2017, a technical working group of governmental and non-governmental stakeholders and subject matter experts was formed to:
+On May 31, 2018, the technical working group of governmental and non-governmental stakeholders and subject matter experts released their report to:

 • Identify trends and human-wildlife conflict mitigation programs

 • Make recommendations on reducing the frequency of human/wildlife conflict

 • Suggest improvements to how each agency responds to incidents

 • Identify ways to change public behaviour through increased awareness and transparency

 Read the report here: pdf Human Wildlife Coexistence Bow Valley Report (1.72 MB)

 Technical Working Group Membership